astynax/hemmet/README.md

 # hemmet

-**hemmet** CLI-tool, that expands one-line templates to markup blocks in Haskell/HTML/CSS.
+**hemmet** is a CLI-tool, that expands one-line templates to markup blocks in Haskell/HTML/CSS.
 Template language is similar to [Emmet](http://emmet.io/)/[ZenCoding](http://www.456bereastreet.com/archive/200909/write_html_and_css_quicker_with_with_zen_coding/) but has strong [BEM](https://bem.info/) flavour :)